gelisa/txdbus/README.md

 Tom Cocagne <tom.cocagne@gmail.com>
 v1.0, July 2012

+Pontus Karlsson <pontuscarlsson@live.se>,
+?, May 2015

 Introduction
 ------------

 TxDBus is a native Python implementation of the
 [DBus protocol](http://dbus.freedesktop.org/doc/dbus-specification.html)
-for the [Twisted](http://twistedmatrix.com/trac/) networking framework.
+for the [Twisted](http://twistedmatrix.com/trac/) networking framework and the asyncio stdlib framework.

 In addition to a [Tutorial](http://packages.python.org/txdbus), and collection of [Examples](https://github.com/cocagne/txdbus/tree/master/doc/tutorial_examples),